RyanHUNGry/designing-data-intensive-applications-notes/foundations-of-data-systems.md

     3. Reading requires only storing a handful of keys in hashmap index (one key per few kilobytes of data in a segment file), and traversing from the largest key <= target key and up to smallest key > target key; this greatly reduces memory usage of index
     4. Writing requires using a balanced BST such as red-black or AVL trees (memtable), and persisting the ordered data on disk when tree becomes too large, and finally resetting the memtable for further writes
     5. Using SSTables can form a simple database system
-        a.
+        - i.
 Initialize database process, which maintains a balanced BST and hashmap index
-        b.
+        - ii.
 Upon write request, write to balanced BST but if tree exceeds size threshold, create a new segment file with ordered data and reset tree; also update index
-        c.
+        - iii.
 Upon read request, check if key is in tree, then in the most recent segment using index, then in the next most recent segment, and etc
-        d.
+        - iv.
 Periodically run a compaction process to combine segment files, delete obsolete files, and remove deleted keys
-        e.
+        - v.
 Memtable and hashmap index are ephemeral, so use redundancy by storing their contents on disk for restoration
 - The pattern of maintaining and compacting SSTables for data persistence is called an LSM-tree
 - B-trees are the on-disk indexes and pages are the on-disk data storage mechanism for relational databases
     1. B-trees break database into fix-sized pages, which are on-disk blocks of data containing keys, pointers to other pages, or values